Siphon880gh/devbrain/Enterprise - DevOps, Docker, Server Admin, SaaS Scaling, Payment Systems/__Server Admin, Webhosting/Web Server - Nginx/Nginx 1.7.0 Vhost - Variables in match and rules.md

 ```

-`sudo nginx -v`Â  to get version of your nginx
+`sudo nginx -v`  to get version of your nginx

 Note CloudPanel as of 11/2024 uses an older nginx 1.21.4